Facet Joint Injections - Will They Inject Some Life Back Into Your Back?

 Sticking a needle into your spine is never going to be completely risk-free.

-But facet joint injections are only carried out by highly-skilled professionals and remain a minimally invasive procedure that carry very few health risks.
+But as facet joint injections are only carried out by highly-skilled professionals and remain a minimally invasive procedure, they carry very few health risks.

 And while any injection carries a risk of infections and causing nerve damage these occurrences are extremely rare.